snayfach/MicrobeCensus/README.txt

 REQUIREMENTS
 x86_64 Architecture
-Python 2.7.3
-Our software may work, but has not been tested on other versions of Python
+Python 2.7.3 (Other versions of Python may be OK, but have not been tested)

 RECOMMENDATIONS
 * Filter duplicate reads using the -d flag.